source-academy/frontend/README.md

 ## For Testing of js-slang

+### Alpha version

+Use branch js-slang-alpha-preview to see the new changes (native and verbose errors).

+### To run local copy of js-slang

 1. Follow the instructions on the js-slang repository to transpile your own copy
 2. Edit line 41 of package.json in this project to link to the directory of your js-slang and then run `yarn`: